Tempest and Sunshine

 Tempest and Sunshine is a 1910 American silent short drama produced by the Thanhouser Company.
-The film is an adaptation of Mary Jane Holmes's 1854 novel Tempest and Sunshine, and features the deceptive Tempest and the benevolent Sunshine being wooed by a Dr. Lacey.
+The film is an adaptation of Mary Jane Holmes's 1854 novel Tempest and Sunshine, and features the devious Tempest and the benevolent Sunshine being wooed by a Dr. Lacey.
 Tempest and Bill Jeffreys conspire against Sunshine.
 By intercepting the lovers' letters the doctor instead decides to marry Tempest, but Jeffreys interrupts the ceremony to reveal the conspiracy.
 The doctor and Sunshine are reunited.
 The novel was a popular subject of plays and vaudeville, but the Thanhouser adaptation appears to be the first film version for it predates the adaptations in The Complete Index to Literary Sources in Film.
 Released on June 28, 1910, the production received a favorable review in The Moving Picture News.
 The film is presumed lost.

 Plot

 The Moving Picture World synopsis states, "Planter Middleton, of Kentucky, has two beautiful daughters.
 One of them is known as Tempest and the other is Sunshine, because of their different dispositions.
 Sunshine is wooed by Bill Jeffreys, the village postmaster, whom she does not love and rejects.
 Later her heart is won by young Dr. Lacey from New Orleans.
 Soon after they become engaged, the doctor is compelled to return to his home city on business.
 During his absence, Tempest, who is in love with him, conspires with Bill Jeffreys to intercept the lovers' letters.
 They succeed in making Julia and the doctor each think the other is untrue.
 The doctor, in a spirit of pique, decides to marry Tempest.
 Sunshine remains true, and confides to no one the sorrow that she feels.
 Just as Tempest and the doctor are about to be married, the ceremony is interrupted by Jeffreys, who confesses the plot — having left a sick bed to do so.
 The guilty ones are forgiven and the lovers reunited."